How does this medication work? What will it do for me?

 A qualified health care professional will inject the varicella vaccine under the skin, preferably in the outer, upper arm area.

-Children, 12 months to 12 years of age and adults should receive 2 doses of this vaccine, separated by at least 6 weeks.
+Children, 12 months to 12 years of age, adolescents, and adults should receive 2 doses of this vaccine, separated by at least 6 weeks.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.